siliconguilleries/siliconguilleries.github.io/content/events-next/topics-of-interest.en.md

 Looking forward to seeing you there!

+## When and where

+We'll meet on 15th of March at 7 PM (🤖 2024-05-15T19:00:00+02:00) at the ["Casa de Cultura de Sant Hilari Sacalm"](https://maps.app.goo.gl/9ApT5MCTBNBJPa5AA), first floor.

+We'll open our doors 15 minutes before.

 ## Sign up

 :warning: Please before sign up to the event, [sign up as a member](/sign-up-member).